-- I rarely eat meat, so beans during the day (these so lovely beans!) are my major protein source
+- I rarely eat meat (small piece of turkey on Thanksgiving,) so beans during the day are my main protein source

-- Beans are rich in essential fiber and resistant starch
+- Beans are rich in essential fiber and also a resistant starch

 - They have B vitamins.
 Folate is essential in producing new cells also helping keep existing cells healthy.
-Therefore, eat your daily beans and stay looking younger and younger!
+Therefore, eat your daily beans and keep looking young

 Here’s my pinto beans recipe…